gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.Components.MatchAnchoredPosition.md

 ## MatchAnchoredPosition Class

-Component to make this transform continuously match the position of another transform
+Component to make this transform continuously match the anchored position of another transform

 ```csharp
 public class MatchAnchoredPosition